Sternberger Artists Center

 - Lease terms generally run one year.

-- Participate in open two ArtsGreensboro studio events per year.
+- participate in two ArtsGreensboro studio events per year.